• Skip to primary navigation

 Make Cuban Tostones:

 • When the fried slices are just cool enough to handle, about 2~3 minutes; gently but firmly flatten them to about ⅜” thick.
-I used my poori press to press the fried plantains, but a soup can, tortilla press or even a rolling pan will also work.
+I use my poori press to press the fried plantains, but a soup can, tortilla press or even a rolling pan will also work.

-• Gently drop the flattened plantains back into the hot oil and fry for another 3~4 minutes, turning once, until golden and crisp along the edges.
+Gently drop the flattened plantains back into the hot oil and fry for another 3~4 minutes, turning once, until golden and crisp along the edges.

-• Return to the paper to drain, sprinkle the hot tostones with salt, and serve immediately.
+Return to the paper to drain, sprinkle the hot tostones with salt, and serve immediately.

 Make Mojo Sauce:

-• In a large saucepan, combine the olive oil, garlic, onion and bring to a gently simmer over medium heat, then lower the heat to low.
+• In a medium saucepan, combine the olive oil, garlic, onion and bring to a gently simmer over medium heat, then lower the heat to low.
 Simmer for 12~14 minutes or until the garlic and onion are very soft and just starting to turn golden.

-• Set aside for 2 minutes to cool slightly.
-Gently stir in the lime juice and ground pepper.
+• Remove from the heat and stir in the salt, pepper and ground cumin.
+Set aside for 2 minutes to cool slightly.
+Gently stir in the lime juice.
 Serve with tostones.

 Notes